This Document Can Help You Fight Back Against Aggressive Debt Collectors

 Don’t fear the ring.
+Or maybe now, even the text or email.

 Debt collector calls can be scary and intimidating — the callers are trained to convince you to pay off your debt as quickly as possible.
 But what if you’re unsure of whether you even owe the debt or you think they are scams?